Ada-Developers-Academy/core-unit-1/approaching-a-problem/activity-breaking-down-a-problem.md

 ## Activity Instructions

 Follow the instructions about how and when to fill in the prompts below.
-For each prompt, describe the process in smaller steps.
+For each prompt, describe the process in smaller, detailed steps.
 Put your steps in a list format.
+Imagine a ten-year-old using these steps to solve each problem.

 There should be at least three steps in each prompt.